Iran nuclear deal: Twelve-Day War and its aftermath

+IAEA chief Raphael Grossi said he believed "a bit more than 200 kg" of the 60% stock is stored at a tunnel complex in Isfahan, largely unharmed by the June attacks, confirming previous reports that most of the enriched uranium stored underground survived the attacks.
+Those stockpiles have become Iran's major bargaining chip in negotiating a truce with the U.S.

-On June 13, 2025, the consequences of the U.S. withdrawal from the agreement became acutely evident when Israel attacked Iran.
+On 13 June 2025, Israel attacked Iran.
 According to the IAEA, Iran did not disclose "traces of uranium", which led to the conclusion that Iran might have developed nuclear weapons.
 The lack of support for the initial resolution complicated enforcement agreements.
-The Trump administration's inability to craft a new agreement with Iran has been viewed as a major setback for U.S. foreign policy.
+The Trump administration's inability to craft a new agreement with Iran has been viewed by some commentators as a major setback for U.S. foreign policy.
 According to the UN, Iran's nuclear programme was "exclusively peaceful", per the terms of the JCPOA, but inspectors later said they had been "unable to determine whether Iran's nuclear programme was exclusively peaceful".
 According to a June 2025 IAEA report, there had been no indication of a physical attack on the underground cascade hall containing part of the Pilot Fuel Enrichment Plant at Fordow and the main Fuel Enrichment Plant, but a power loss due to the attack might have caused the centrifuges there to malfunction.

-On June 21, 2025, the U.S. bombed three Iranian nuclear sites, Fordow, Natanz, and Isfahan, and claimed it had totally destroyed them, but according to Iranian news agencies, all three locations had been abandoned and equipment moved elsewhere.
+On 21 June 2025, the U.S. bombed three Iranian nuclear sites, Fordow, Natanz, and Isfahan, and claimed it had totally destroyed them, but according to Iranian news agencies, all three locations had been abandoned and equipment moved elsewhere.
 Damage to the deep underground Fordow site could not be confirmed, and no release of radioactive materials was reported.
 Iranian nuclear facilities are under IAEA routine inspection, and the atomic agency strongly discouraged military attacks on these facilities.

-Iran's detention of foreign and dual nationals during negotiations

-During the negotiations, Iran escalated its practice of detaining Western citizens and dual nationals on unsubstantiated and vague charges like "collusion against national security" or "espionage", a strategy widely characterized as hostage diplomacy.
-This pattern involved imprisoning individuals to use them as bargaining chips for diplomatic and financial leverage.
-The number of people arrested by Iran spiked around 2014, with at least 30 detained in the four years.
-Analysts note that some individuals were deliberately taken by hardline elements within Iran who wanted to sabotage the potential for warmer relations following the deal.
+In September 2026, the IAEA said it could no longer verify the size, composition or location of Iran’s enriched uranium stockpile because inspectors had been denied access to the country’s main enrichment facilities since June 2025.
+The IAEA said it was also unable to determine whether Iran had suspended enrichment, what centrifuges it possessed, or the status of a fourth enrichment facility near Isfahan that Iran had announced in 2025.
+Director General Rafael Grossi described the lack of access as an urgent proliferation concern and urged Iran to admit inspectors.